Matthew Scott (footballer, born 1872): Football career

 Scott first joined Airdrieonians in September 1890, playing as a full back.
 He "kicked the ball long and with purpose" and specialised in clearances off the line.
+In a survey of Scottish footballers published in The Scottish Referee in 1894, Scott, "in conjunction with his partner Bob McFarlane, are known throughout Lanarkshire as Scotland's defenders.
+They could make the Welshmen trot around."

 On 19 March 1898, Scott captained the Scotland national football team against Wales at Fir Park, as part of the 1897–98 British Home Championship.
-Scott played full back and the end result was a 5–2 victory for Scotland.
+Scott played full back and the result was a 5–2 victory for Scotland.

 Scott signed for Newcastle United for the 1900–01 season, having been brought in as cover for Dave Gardner.
 He played five matches in total and his debut was against Sheffield United on 8 December 1900, playing as a left back.
 He was described as being a "touch slow when against a winger with pace".
 For the duration of this season, Scott resided in Newcastle as a boarder of Mrs Isobel Harrison, a widow who lived at 136 Croydon Road.

 Scott returned to Airdrieonians after his season at Newcastle, and continued playing for them until 1902 when he signed for Albion Rovers.
 In February 1903, whilst playing in a match for Albion Rovers against Renton, Scott sustained a "serious wound to the right shin bone".
 Following this injury Scott was forced to retire from football.
 Scott has been inducted into the Airdrieonians F.C.
 Hall of Fame, which was inaugurated in 2002.